Air Sweden ceased operations in 2011. Please click on the logos below to find out other airlines that operate a similar route to Air Sweden.

 Air Sweden was a Swedish airline that offered scheduled and charter passenger flights.
 The airline was based at several airports within Sweden but used Stockholm-Arlanda Airport (ARN) as its main hub.
 Air Sweden launched in 2009, stopped flying in 2012 and re-launched in 2021.
 With the re-launch, the airline flew to several destinations across Europe, as well as to destinations in the Middle East and Africa.
 The airline offered flights on its own schedule but also flies on behalf of tour operators and other airlines.

 Air Sweden was a rebrand from an old Swedish airline, Nordic Airlink/Nordic Airways.
 Nordic Airlink/Nordic Airways was a charter airline that flew from 2001–2009 under the 'Nordic Leisure' brand and flew for various tour operators and airlines, including SAS, Germanwings and others.
 In 2009, the airline rebranded as Air Sweden and upgraded its fleet to offer charter flights both long-haul and short-haul.
 The airline stopped flying in 2012 due to lack of demand.
-In 2019, the airline announced its return and flights were scheduled for 2021.
-Air Sweden's return marked the first time that it offered regularly scheduled flights.

 There's no online check-in for this airline.

 Passengers had to check-in at the airport for their flight.
 To check-in, passengers had to have all their travel documents (e-ticket, passport etc) ready to show the airline staff at the check-in desk.